 (iii) 120ms at 132kV and below

-but this shall not prevent the GB Code User or NGET or the GB Generator (including in respect of OTSDUW Plant and Apparatus) from selecting a shorter fault clearance time on their own Plant and Apparatus provided Discrimination is achieved.
+but this shall not prevent the GB Code User or the Relevant Transmission Licensee or the GB Generator (including in respect of OTSDUW Plant and Apparatus) from selecting a shorter fault clearance time on their own Plant and Apparatus provided Discrimination is achieved.

 A longer fault clearance time may be specified in the Bilateral Agreement for faults on the National Electricity Transmission System.
 A longer fault clearance time for faults on the GB Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus may be agreed with The Company in accordance with the terms of the Bilateral Agreement but only if System requirements, in The Company's view, permit.
 The probability that the fault clearance time stated in the Bilateral Agreement will be exceeded by any given fault, must be less than 2%.

 (b) In the event that the required fault clearance time is not met as a result of failure to operate on the Main Protection System(s) provided, the GB Generators or DC Converter Station owners or GB Generators in the case of OTSDUW Plant and Apparatus shall, except as specified below provide Independent Back-Up Protection.
-NGET will also provide Back-Up Protection and NGET and the GB Code User’s Back-Up Protections will be co-ordinated so as to provide Discrimination.
+The Relevant Transmission Licensee will also provide Back-Up Protection and the Relevant Transmission Licensee’s and the GB Code User’s Back-Up Protections will be co-ordinated so as to provide Discrimination.

 On a Generating Unit (other than a Power Park Unit), DC Converter or Power Park Module or OTSDUW Plant and Apparatus in respect of which the Completion Date is after 20 January 2016 and connected to the National Electricity Transmission System at 400kV or 275kV and where two Independent Main Protections are provided to clear faults on the HV Connections within the required fault clearance time, the Back-Up Protection provided by GB Generators (including in respect of OTSDUW Plant and Apparatus) and DC Converter Station owner shall operate to give a fault clearance time of no longer than 300ms at the minimum infeed for normal operation for faults on the HV Connections.
 Where two Independent Main Protections are installed the Back-Up Protection may be integrated into one (or both) of the Independent Main Protection relays.